dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 ## Heap Allocator

-There is a disntiction to be made here, between the kernel heap and the program heap.
+There is a distinction to be made here, between the kernel heap and the program heap.
 Many characteristic are similar between each other, although different algorithm can be used.
 Usually there is just one kernel heap, while every program will have its own userspace heap.

 - At least one per process/running program, and one for the kernel.